 My take on Sheer Khorma!

-As I have mentioned, this dessert is being loved and cooked in almost all the Muslim households and my in-laws are no different.
+As I have mentioned, this dessert is loved and cooked in almost all Muslim households and my in-laws are no different.
 However, I always preferred the Hyderabadi Sheer Khorma, and hence, I make that.
-The flavors of the Hyderabadi version is way more delicate as compared to the other versions.
+The flavors of the Hyderabadi version are way more delicate as compared to the other versions.

 - Soak the dates in hot water for 10 minutes.